ellailan/vibecodeathon/README.md

+<i> This web app was built in two hours as part of UBC's Women in Computer Science Vibe-codeathon, a hackathon encouraging its pariticpants to discover creative uses of AI to build end-to-end projects under extreme time constraints. </i>

 Your perfectly baggy jeans, covered in mud at the hems.
 A pounding headache in a useless three-hour lab.
 Stuck in the Blue Chip line for an hour, and your iced latte sucks.
 You wish, more than anything, that you had just stayed home.